eliassun/ipsec/README.md

 Shared Key: 1(or password you created)

+Toggle the VPN switch to connect.
+After the VPN connection is done, verify it by:

+ping 172.16.1.200

 The production should have the more features, including Admin web login, OKTA/SAML VPN authentication, the split/full tunnel, profile based routes, and even the remote VPN and site-to-site VPN bridge.